unitaryfund/mitiq/docs/source/guide/rem-1-intro.md

 print(f"Error with mitigation (PS): {error:.3}")
 ```

 So, if we used these postselected results, then we'd get closer to the expected noiseless expectation value.
-However,
-that comes at the cost of throwing away many of our measurements, which doesn't scale well in practice with the
+However, that comes at the cost of throwing away a fraction of our measurements.
-number of qubits we are measuring.

 ## Apply REM
 A more elaborate readout-error mitigation technique can be easily applied with the function